daq-tools/skeem/README.rst

 .. code-block:: sh

-    pip install eskema
+    pip install skeem

     # Additional formats: NetCDF
-    pip install 'eskema[scientific]'
+    pip install 'skeem[scientific]'

 *****
 Usage
 *****

-This section display some example invocations of Eskema, both on the command line, and per library use.
+This section display some example invocations of Skeem, both on the command line, and per library use.
 Other than the resources available from the web, testing data can be acquired from the repository's `testdata`_ folder.